 If you provide us with Personal Information about someone else, we’ll assume that you have their permission, where required.
 We’ll process their Personal Information

 2. Personal Information We Collect and How it is Used

 a.
 Sources of Personal Information

-We obtain Personal Information directly from you, including from applications and claims forms that you complete, communications between us, your use of our apps and websites,
+We obtain Personal Information directly from you, including from applications and claims forms that you complete, communications between us, your participation in promotions and market research, your use of our apps and websites,

 as well as details from the devices you use to interact with our apps and websites or a telematics device, if relevant.
 Where you are a joint policyholder, named driver or